i2bc/ORFmine/docs/orfget_run.md

 the protein and/or nulceotide sequences of specific subsets of ORFs according to their annotation categories
 (see [here](./orfmap_annotation.md)
 for a description of all ORF categories).
-ORFget deals with regular expressions, thereby allowing different levels of annotation in a very easy fashion.
+ORFget deals with annotation patterns, thereby allowing different levels of annotation in a very easy fashion.

 ORFget has two principal options:

-* ```-features_include```: list of motifs to match to be included in the FASTA output.
-Sequences whose annotations include these patterns will be retained in the output FASTA file
+* ```-features_include```: list of motifs that will be used to define the ORFs that will be included in the FASTA output.
+The sequences whose annotations include these patterns will be retained in the output FASTA file
-* ```-features_exclude```: list of motifs to match to be excluded in the FASTA output.
+* ```-features_exclude```: list of motifs that will be used to define the ORFs that will be excluded in the FASTA output.
 The sequences whose annotations include these patterns will not be written in the output FASTA file